drts01/notes/stackedit/az.md

 	* Empowered SecEng with visibility and approvals.
 		* Expanded user base (new customer).
 	* Improved relationships with customers enabling being able to suggest features rather than waiting for requirements.
-	* Gave visibility to management (and broader company)
+	* Gave visibility to management (and broader company) through Datadog dashboards to see in vs out of compliance per account.

 ## Ownership